-After you leave rehab, you might choose to participate in a 12-step group or other support group for those who are recovering from a drug or alcohol addiction.
+After you leave rehab, you might choose to participate in a 12-step group, a sober living home, or other support groups for those who are recovering from a drug or alcohol addiction.
 These groups give you peer support from people who have been through the similar struggles to the ones that you’ve been through.
 While Alcoholics Anonymous (AA) is a great option, it’s not your only option.
 Other groups that provide support for recovering drug addicts include:

 - Narcotics Anonymous

 Start by searching for “recovery groups near me” to learn more about options in your community.